Philip Kotler: Writings and activities

+The publication of Marketing Management contributed significantly to Kotler’s prominence in marketing education.
+The book’s frameworks, such as the marketing mix, market segmentation, and value delivery, were widely adopted in MBA programs and became commonly used concepts in marketing instruction.

+He has authored or co-authored over 188 articles and 105 books across subjects like corporate social responsibility, innovation, education, government, tourism, and democracy.
+His collected works are featured in the Legends in Marketing Series: Philip Kotler, edited by Professor Jagdish Sheth (2012).

 Kotler has also written books on such subjects as corporate social responsibility, education, environment, government marketing, healthcare, hospitality, innovation, museums, performing arts, place marketing, poverty alleviation, professional services, religious institutions, tourism, capitalism, and democracy.
 He was invited to be the first Legend in Marketing.
 His published articles are presented, analyzed, and commented on in the nine-volume Legends in Marketing Series: Philip Kotler, edited by Professor Jagdish Sheth (2012).
 In 2016, he co-founded (with Christian Sarkar) The Marketing Journal, an online site dedicated to sharing insights and next practices in marketing.

 In 2017, Kotler published his autobiography, My Adventures in Marketing, an account of his experiences from his formative years to the present, including his views on topics such as demarketing, brand activism, marketing of the arts, place marketing, as well as the challenges facing capitalism, democracy, and the common good.
 In 2018, he co-founded a think tank with futurist David Houle and Jason Voss called The Sarasota Institute.
 The TSI sponsors public meetings and publishes peer-reviewed articles in ten areas: Technology, Public Policy, Natural Resources, Marketing and Media, Intelligence, Health Care, Education, Democracy, Climate Change, and Economics.

 In 2018 he and Sarkar founded ActivistBrands.com, an online resource on progressive brand activism.
 In 2019, Sarkar and Kotler began an open-source project to model the world's most urgent problems.
 The Wicked7 Project aims to create an online movement of individuals and institutions interested in finding "virtuous solutions" to pressing wicked problems.

 In 2021, Kotler co-founded the Regenerative Marketing Institute with Enrico Foglia and Christian Sarkar.
+His later work, particularly Regeneration (2023) and Wicked Problems (2025), explores the intersection of marketing, democracy, and planetary sustainability extending his thought leadership from business strategy to the future of civilization.